kjabr/Number-Search-Puzzle/README.md

 ## Updates:

 - Nov3, 2017:
-  * Add multi puzzle support
+  * Added multi puzzle support
   * Default is 1 puzzle
   * Add a number as an argument to generate many
   * Puzzles separated by new pages for easier printing